ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 limited insight into email sending patterns.
 As an example, in a small organization, an aggregate report from a particular domain may be sufficient to make the report receiver aware of sensitive personal or business information.
-If setting an rua= tag in a DMARC record, the reporting address needs controls appropriate to the organizational requirements to mitigate any risk associated with receiving and handling reports.
+If setting an rua= tag in a DMARC Policy Record, the reporting address needs controls appropriate to the organizational requirements to mitigate any risk associated with receiving and handling reports.

 In the case of rua= requests for multi-organizational PSDs, additional information leakage considerations exist.
-Multi-organizational PSDs that do not mandate DMARC use by registrants risk exposure of private data of registrant domains if they include the rua= tag in their DMARC record.
+Multi-organizational PSDs that do not mandate DMARC use by registrants risk exposure of private data of registrant domains if they include the rua= tag in their DMARC Policy Record.

 ## Failure Report Considerations {#failure-report-considerations}